← Back to all articles

 Why You Still Look the Same After Years in the Gym

-Some guys have been going to the gym for 2, 3, even 5 years and look almost exactly the same as when they started.
-That's not bad genetics.
-That's bad strategy.
+Some guys have been going to the gym for 2, 3, even 5 years and look almost exactly the same.
+I've coached guys who'd been training for years with nothing to show for it.
+It's not genetics.
+Every single time, it's one or more of these 7 things.

 1. No Progressive Overload

 This is the number one reason.
-If you're lifting the same weight for the same reps month after month, your body has zero reason to change.
-Muscle grows in response to increasing demands.
+If you're lifting the same weight for the same reps month after month, your body has no reason to change.
+Muscle grows because you demand more from it.

-Fix: Track every session.
-Every exercise, every weight, every rep. Next session, add a rep or add weight.
-If you can't track it, you can't progress it.
+Fix: Track every workout.
+Every exercise, weight, and rep. Next session, add a rep or add weight.
+If you can't track it, you can't progress.

-You can train perfectly and still not build muscle if your protein is too low.
-Most guys who "eat healthy" are getting 60-80g of protein when they need 140-180g.
+You can train perfectly and still not grow if your protein is too low.
+Most guys who "eat healthy" get 60-80g of protein a day when they need 140-180g.

 Fix: Calculate 1.8-2.2g per kg of bodyweight.
-Hit that number every single day.
+Hit that number daily.
 Track it for 2 weeks until you know what it looks like on a plate.

 3. Program Hopping

-Starting a new program every 3-4 weeks because you saw a better one on YouTube.
-Every program takes 8-12 weeks to show results.
-If you switch before that, you never get the adaptation.
+Starting a new program every few weeks because you saw something better on YouTube.
+Every program needs 8-12 weeks to actually work.
+If you switch before that, you never get the results.

-Fix: Pick one well-designed program.
-Run it for 12 weeks minimum.
-Track your progress.
-THEN evaluate whether to change.
+Fix: Pick one program.
+Run it for 12 weeks.
+Track progress.
+Then decide whether to change.

 4. Junk Volume

-Doing 20 sets for biceps but never increasing the weight or intensity.
+Doing 20 sets for biceps but never actually pushing yourself.
 More sets doesn't mean more growth.
 Hard sets close to failure do.

 Fix: Quality over quantity.
 Take working sets to within 1-2 reps of failure.
-You need fewer sets than you think when the intensity is right.
-10-15 hard sets per muscle group per week is plenty.
+10-15 hard sets per muscle group per week is plenty when the effort is real.

-Going through the motions without actually engaging the target muscle.
-Swinging weights, using momentum, ego lifting — all of it reduces the stimulus on the muscle you're trying to grow.
+Swinging weights, using momentum, ego lifting.
+All of it reduces the stimulus on the muscle you're trying to grow.

 Fix: Slow down.
-Control the eccentric (lowering) phase.
-Squeeze at the top.
-Use a weight you can actually control through the full range of motion.
-Leave your ego at the door.
+Control the lowering phase.
+Squeeze the muscle.
+Use a weight you can actually handle through the full range of motion.
+Check your ego at the door.

 Fix: Decide your goal.
-If you need to lose fat, eat in a slight deficit.
-If you need to build muscle, eat in a slight surplus.
+Need to lose fat?
+Slight deficit.
+Need to build muscle?
+Slight surplus.
 Commit to one direction for at least 12 weeks.

 Training tears muscle down.
 Sleep builds it back up.
 If you're sleeping 5-6 hours, going out every weekend, and stressed to your eyeballs, your body can't recover enough to grow.

 Fix: 7-8 hours of sleep.
 Consistent bed and wake times.
 Limit alcohol.
-Manage stress.
-Recovery isn't lazy — it's where the results actually happen.
+Recovery isn't being lazy — it's where the results actually happen.

 The Common Thread

-Every one of these mistakes comes down to the same thing: not being intentional.
+Every one of these comes down to the same thing: not being intentional.
 Going to the gym isn't enough.
-You need to go with a plan, track your progress, fuel your body properly, and recover.
-That's the difference between exercising and training.
+You need a plan, you need to track progress, and you need to recover properly.

-If you've been going for years and nothing has changed, something in this list is the reason.
-Fix it and watch what happens in the next 12 weeks.
+If you've been going for years and nothing's changed, something on this list is the reason.
+Fix it and see what happens in the next 12 weeks.

 Want personalised guidance?